 Driving around on my first night, a phone call came in, so I pulled into a deserted parking lot at Waterworks Park to take it.
 Within a few minutes the moonlight shining off the hood was obliterated by the powerful spotlight of a police cruiser.
 The officer checked me out and told me the lot was closed after hours.
 I said no problem, I’m on my way.
 “No, that’s okay,” he said with a smile.
 “You go ahead and finish your call.”

 Huh?
 I stared at him, speechless.
 What kind of a cop tells you to finish your call?

-I went about my business, at the retail stores, keeping an eye out, finding it virtually always there.
+I went about my business, at the retail stores, keeping an eye out, finding it virtually everywhere.

 At the DMV, the doctor’s office, the market—more of the same.
 I saw it in Mount Pleasant, Burlington, the town of Washington.
 Friendly greetings.
 Eye contact.
 Even, if I can venture the sentiment, neighborly caring.

-In time, the vibrating anxieties of the D.C. area began to disperse, and I started to unclench, began to feel the spaciousness again.
-I commenced to collect up those wayward bits of soul, released the battle stance.
+In time, the vibrating anxieties of the D.C. area began to disperse, and I started to unclench, to feel the spaciousness again.
+I commenced to collect up those wayward bits of soul, and released the battle stance.
 My thinking became clear and unencumbered.
-I started to work again.
+I got back to working again.
 I began to enjoy the little things.
 A coffee conversation.
 A walk, even if it wasn’t Rock Creek Park or Great Falls.
 A tree, even if it wasn’t old growth and awesome.
 Even, dare I say it, a trip to Walmart or the Hy-vee supermarket.

 I’ve learned much during my time here.
-Even this: Don’t be so fast to delete marketing emails.
+Even this: Don’t be so quick to delete marketing emails.

 A few weeks ago I drove down to St. Louis to visit a friend with whom I’d grown up in Baltimore, and told him where I was living.
 “Iowa?” he smirked.
 “Why?
 There’s nothing there.”